openjdk/jextract/doc/GUIDE.md

 }
 ```

-In both cases, the name of the nested class is the name of the field in the C code.
+In both cases, the name of the nested class is the name of the field of the struct.

-Both fields also have the usual getter and setter, but not that the getter for the struct field returns a _reference_
+Both fields also have the usual getter and setter, but note that the getter for the struct
-to the memory inside the `Foo` struct that corresponds to the `bar` fields.
-This means that writes to the returned
+field returns a _reference_ to the memory inside the `Foo` struct that corresponds to the
-memory segment will be visible in the enclosing struct instance as well:
+`bar` field.
+This means that writes to the returned memory segment will be visible in the
+enclosing struct instance as well:

 ```java
 // Main.java